datasciencebar/datasciencebar.github.io/about/index.md

   creditlink: https://www.flickr.com/photos/seandavis/
 ---

-Looking for a place containing useful information about interesting approaches to data science problems?
-Here it is!

-Data Science BAR is defined as "Data Science: Best Approaches Review."
-In this blog we are discussing best approaches to Data Science Competitions.

-## Data Science BAR is all about:

-* Data Mining Competitions.
-* Reviewing different approaches to data mining problems.
+Data Science bar is a place where you can get a shot of useful information on data science, data analytics and machine learning.
+We are planning to review interesting data science competitions, such as Kaggle, explore different exciting datasets and problems.
+We intend this blog to be a dive into approaches and techniques that work best for different types of problems.
+If you have an interesting problem to solve, feel free to <a href="mailto:{{ site.owner.email }}"> contact us</a>.

-<center> <a markdown="0" href="{{ site.url }}/blog" class="btn">Open Blog</a> </center>
+<center> <a markdown="0" href="{{ site.url }}/blog" class="btn">Give me a "drink"</a> </center>